tsayeau/weakgreeterIRCBot/README.md

 # Current Features:

--Saying Hi to weakgreeter will trigger a greeting back to that user in a random language
+-When a user says "Hi weakgreeter" weakgreeter will respond with a greeting in a random language

--When a user posts a URL in chat, weakgreeter will read the webpage's title out in chat
+-When a user posts a URL in chat weakgreeter will read the webpage's title out in chat